The main goal of legal research is to efficiently find primary, mandatory authority on your legal issue.

 Efficiency increases if we can read the rules from significant cases first, and read in plain language how courts interpret the relevant statutes and cases: this is what secondary sources provide.
 Then when we read the full text of the cases, we are reading with increased understanding, and can more quickly and accurately determine which cases are helpful and how to use them.

 Secondary sources can also help you narrow, expand, or redirect your research as needed.

 Secondary sources are a beginning, not an end point, because secondary sources have limitations.

-Because the law can change quickly, it is easy for a secondary source to become outdated.
-Always check the publication date of the secondary source you are consulting and update the primary sources it cites to ensure that they are still good law.
+When the law changes, a secondary source can become outdated.
+This includes online versions.
+Always check the publication date of the secondary source you are consulting.
+Update the primary sources it cites, to ensure they are still good law.